Kleinhoff Hotel

 Kleinhoff Hotel is a 1977 erotic drama film directed by Carlo Lizzani.

 Plot

 Pascale is a rich and beautiful French lady married to an architect, both often traveling around the world for work and then far away from each other.

-Just one of these circumstances, Pascale loses her plane to London and is forced to stay in Berlin.
-She chooses to stay at Kleinhoff Hotel, where she had lived as a student years earlier.
+In just one of these circumstances, Pascale loses her plane to London and is forced to stay in Berlin.
+She chooses to stay at the Kleinhoff Hotel, where she had lived as a student years earlier.

 The room next to her is occupied by Alex, a young fugitive terrorist hunted by German police and instructed by his group to eliminate Pedro, a suspected traitor.

-The curiosity and attraction to Alex becomes so overwhelming that Pascale renounces to her departure for London in order to stalk the young terrorist.
+The curiosity and attraction to Alex become so overwhelming that Pascale renounces to her departure for London in order to stalk the young terrorist.